svix/terraform-provider-svix/docs/resources/environment_settings.md

   require_endpoint_channel       = false
   whitelabel_headers             = false # Requires Pro or Enterprise plan
   wipe_successful_payload        = false # Requires Pro or Enterprise plan

-  # Advanced settings
-  channels_strings_override = {
-    channels_one  = "channel"
-    channels_many = "channels"
-    channels_help = "Channels are an extra dimension of filtering messages orthogonal to event types.
-They are case-sensitive and only messages with the corresponding channel will be sent to this endpoint."
-  }
 }
 ```